K. P. A. Majeed

 K. P. A. Majeed (born 15 July 1950) is an Indian politician and social worker who currently serves as the Member of the Legislative Assembly from Tirurangadi Constituency in Kerala.
 He formerly functioned as the General Secretary, Kerala State Committee, Indian Union Muslim League.

 Majeed served as the Member of the Legislative Assembly from Mankada Constituency between 1980 and 2021.
 He also served as Kerala Government Chief Whip between 1992 and 1996.
-He unsuccessfully ran for the Parliament (Loksabha) in the 2004 General Elections from Manjeri Constituency.
+He unsuccessfully ran for the Parliament (Loksabha) in the 2004 General Elections from Manjeri Constituency.He is best known as the leader of the Arabic language movement against the Nayanar government in 1980.
+From 2021 he has served as Kerala legislative Assembly Assurance committee chairman.